sudobarre/musicraf/README.md

 # MusicRaf
-A music discord bot using discord.js api and MongoDB.
+A music discord bot using discord.js api and mongoose.